-The Society for Information Management (SIM) Atlanta and the Georgia CIO Leadership Association have raised $107,000 in proceeds from their Tee IT Up for TechBridge Golf Tournament.
+[Atlanta, ] — The Society for Information Management (SIM) Atlanta and the Georgia CIO Leadership Association have raised $107,000 through their Tee IT Up for TechBridge Golf Tournament.
 The record-breaking total was revealed at TechBridge’s annual Holiday Sponsor Reception, held on , at the Georgia Tech Hotel & Conference Center.

-The tournament has been presented by SIM Atlanta since when they raised $2,000 in proceeds.
-Last year’s Tee IT Up for TechBridge tournament raised $91,500-making this year the largest ever annual increase for the event.
+The tournament has been presented by SIM Atlanta since , when they raised $2,000.
+Last year’s Tee IT Up for TechBridge tournament raised $91,500, making this year’s haul the largest ever annual increase for the event.

-All proceeds benefit TechBridge, a nonprofit that brings affordable technology and business expertise to other nonprofits driving greater community impact — impact that translates into more children fed, more homeless families sheltered, and, ultimately more lives changed for the better.
+All proceeds benefit TechBridge, a nonprofit bringing affordable technology and business expertise to other nonprofits and driving greater community impact — impact translating to more children fed, more homeless families sheltered, and ultimately more lives changed for the better.

-A record turnout of 190 golfers, including more than 70 IT executives, participated in the 9th Annual Golf Tournament on at the Golf Club of Georgia.
-Bronson of SIM Atlanta notes that they continuously strive to keep the growing momentum of support going for TechBridge because IT allows the Atlanta nonprofit community to provide more services to a greater population.
+A record turnout of 190 golfers including more than 70 IT executives participated in the ninth annual golf tournament on at the Golf Club of Georgia.
+Bronson notes that SIM Atlanta continuously supports growing support for TechBridge because IT allows the Atlanta nonprofit community to provide more services to a greater population.
 This only makes our community stronger.
-Corporations like Insight, Cisco, and RedHat also contributed their support as keynote sponsors for the 2015 tournament.
+Corporations including Insight, Cisco, and RedHat also contributed their support as keynote sponsors for the 2015 tournament.

-Founded in 2000, nonprofit TechBridge has provided other nonprofits with the tools, resources, and relationships they need to apply business strategies and technology to help alleviate poverty.
+Founded in 2000, nonprofit TechBridge provices other nonprofits with the tools, resources, and relationships they need to apply business strategies and technology to help alleviate poverty.
 This is made possible by support from the TechBridge network of corporations, individuals, and foundations.
-The TechBridge Adopt-a-Nonprofit® program and the Technology Innovation Award, given by Accenture, provide nonprofits with funding for their technology needs.
-TechBridge’s fundraising efforts, (including the Digital Event Series in Atlanta and Birmingham) unite the technology community to celebrate the impact IT can have in strengthening our community.
+The TechBridge Adopt-a-Nonprofit® program and the Technology Innovation Award (given by Accenture) provide nonprofits with funding for their technology needs.
+TechBridge’s fundraising efforts (including the Digital Event Series in Atlanta and Birmingham) unite the technology community in celebrating the impact IT can have strengthening our community.

 About SIM Atlanta